altafcoder/assignment/README.md

-# Basic webpage with html and css.
-(Assignment Invincible Minds)
+# Basic webpage with html and css (Assignment Invincible Minds).